ColonialMarines-Mirror/ColonialMarines-2018/CONTRIBUTING.md

 * If you used regex to replace code during development of your code, post the regex in your PR for the benefit of future developers and downstream users.

+### Variable Editing (Var-edits)
+	* While var-editing an item within the editor is perfectly fine, it is preferred that when you are changing the base behavior of an item (how it functions) that you make a new subtype of that item within the code, especially if you plan to use the item in multiple locations on the same map, or across multiple maps.
+This makes it easier to make corrections as needed to all instances of the item at one time as opposed to having to find each instance of it and change them all individually.
+		* Subtypes only intended to be used on away mission or ruin maps should be contained within an .dm file with a name corresponding to that map within `code\modules\awaymissions` or `code\modules\ruins` respectively.
+This is so in the event that the map is removed, that subtype will be removed at the same time as well to minimize leftover/unused data within the repo.
+	* Please attempt to clean out any dirty variables that may be contained within items you alter through var-editing.
+For example, due to how DM functions, changing the `pixel_x` variable from 23 to 0 will leave a dirty record in the map's code of `pixel_x = 0`.
+Likewise this can happen when changing an item's icon to something else and then back.
+This can lead to some issues where an item's icon has changed within the code, but becomes broken on the map due to it still attempting to use the old entry.
+	* Areas should not be var-edited on a map to change it's name or attributes.
+All areas of a single type and it's altered instances are considered the same area within the code, and editing their variables on a map can lead to issues with powernets and event subsystems which are difficult to debug.

 * Changes to the `/config` tree must be made in a way that allows for updating server deployments while preserving previous behaviour.
 This is due to the fact that the config tree is to be considered owned by the user and not necessarily updated alongside the remainder of the code.
 The code to preserve previous behaviour may be removed at some point in the future given the OK by maintainers.

 #### Enforced not enforced